 For GoodDot, we have currently nine products in the market.

 We’ve got some products which are ‘base products.
-By ‘base product’ I mean it’s a chunk of meat, you can do whatever you want with it – whether you want to make a curry, or a tikka, or a keema or whatever.
+By ‘base product’ I mean it’s a chunk of meat, you can do whatever you want with it – whether you want to make a curry, or a tikka, or a keema, or whatever.
 So it’s got literally no spice or almost no spice and you can treat it whichever way you want.
 In that segment, we’ve got a product called veg bites which are a red mutton alternative – Vegetarian Bytz.
 We’ve got two dry products which are called Proteiz and Proteiz Plus.
 It’s a dry product.
 We have to reconstitute hot water, similar to your Neutrella but that’s where the similarity ends because the product has a beautiful texture, no flavor so you know you can add whatever, you add it and it really takes it up beautifully.
 From that particular product, we make a Chilli Proteiz out of it at a food truck while Sofitel uses it and make a mock Chili Chicken at Sofitel, Mumbai.
 So those are the base products.

 Then we’ve got two easy-to-cook products which are a biryani packet and a pulao packet with plant protein strips where you just take it to put it in a rice cooker or a pressure cooker and in 10-15 minutes you’ve got a really good biryani or pulao ready with protein chunks in them.
-Then we’ve got two-three products which are in the ready-to-eat format which you can take and put in the microwave – if you want it spicier add whatever spice you want and saute with some capsicum or whatever on a pan.
+Then we’ve got two or three products which are in the ready-to-eat format which you can take and put in the microwave – if you want it spicier add whatever spice you want and saute with some capsicum or whatever on a pan.
 A dish we’ve got is Thai green curry which we co-manufacture with a major player in Thailand.
 So we send our mock meat to them, they prepare it and they send it back to us.
 That’s a ‘heat and eat’.
 All these products are shelf-stable, so you can keep them at room temperature – no need to refrigerate till you open.

 How about the accessibility

 We’ve got a tie-up with a company called RCM which is a large company with eight thousand stores around the country and two million active members; it’s a direct selling network.
-So in every city, you can find their stores, if just say the search for RCM store near me you’ll find at least four or five near you in every district literally.
+So in every city, you can find their stores, if just say search for RCM store near me you’ll find at least four or five near you in every district literally.

 Additionally, we are on Amazon, Amazon Prime.
 We have our own e-com web stores.
 There’s Rare Earth in Khar in Mumbai, we’ve got Q-mart in Hyderabad and other stores around the country.
-There are other vegan and other specialty food portals who also carry our products.
+There are other vegan and other specialty food portals that also carry our products.

 How is Growth?